RedBearAK/toshy/README.md

 # Toshy README

-• • • • •
+• • • • • • •
 ![Toshy app icon inverse grayscale](./assets/toshy_app_icon_rainbow_inverse_grayscale.svg "Toshy app icon inverse grayscale")
-• • • • •
+• • • • • • •
 ![Toshy app icon inverted](./assets/toshy_app_icon_rainbow_inverse.svg "Toshy app icon inverse")
-• • • • •
+• • • • • • •
 ![Toshy app icon](./assets/toshy_app_icon_rainbow.svg "Toshy app icon")

 ## Make your Linux keyboard act like a 'Tosh! <br>(or, What the Heck is This?!?)

-Toshy is a config file for the `keyszer` Python-based keymapper for Linux (which was forked from `xkeysnail`).
+Toshy is a config file for the `keyszer` Python-based keymapper for Linux (which was forked from `xkeysnail`) along with some commands and apps to more conveniently interact with and manage the keymapper.
 The Toshy config is not strictly a fork of Kinto, but was based in the beginning entirely on the config file for Kinto.sh by Ben Reaves (https://github.com/rbreaves/kinto or https://kinto.sh).
 Without Kinto, Toshy would not exist.
 Using Toshy will feel basically the same as using Kinto, just with some new features and some problems solved.

 The purpose of Toshy is to match, as closely as possible, the behavior of keyboard shortcuts in macOS when working on similar applications in Linux.
-General system-wide shortcuts such as Cmd+Q/W/A/Z/X/C/V and so on are relatively easy to mimic by just moving the modifier key locations, with `modmaps`.
+General system-wide shortcuts such as Cmd+Q/W/A/Z/X/C/V and so on are relatively easy to mimic by just moving the modifier key locations, with `modmaps` specific to each supported keyboard type.
 A lot of shortcuts in Linux just use `Ctrl` in the place of where macOS would use `Cmd`.
 But many other shortcut combos from macOS applications have to be remapped onto entirely different shortcut combos in the Linux equivalent application.
 This is done using application-specific `keymaps`, that only become active when you are using the specified application or window.
+Some of the keymaps apply to entire groups of apps, like "terminals" or "file managers".

 All of this basic functionality is inherited from Kinto.
 Toshy just tries to be a bit fancier in implementing it.